 Besides Dr. and Mrs. Littlepump and the children, there were several others in the room to join in the merriment.
 First, there was the sweet-voiced Gretchen, with her small but bright brown eyes, the dear pretty nursery governess of Nancy and little Valentine.
 All the children were so fond of her.
 She was about twenty years of age, and one of the nicest girls in Frolicksdorf.
 She was seated in the middle of all the children.
-Then, there was Lydia, the housemaid, and Dorothea, the cook, and Wallis, the gardener, in a new pair of very large spectacles.
+Then, there was Lydia, the housemaid, and Dorothea, the cook, and Wallis the gardener in a new pair of very large spectacles.
 He was always obliged to wear spectacles, in order to read the Latin names of the plants.

 But we have forgotten to mention one person more who was present, and this one was uncle Abraham.
-He was the elder brother of Dr. Littlepump, and a Professor of the Mathematics.
+He was the younger brother of Dr. Littlepump, and a Professor of Mathematics.
 A very grave silent man was uncle Abraham; but he was always doing kind things in his quiet way, and every body was extremely fond of him.
-He was dressed in a long brown coat and long grey woollen gaiters, and wore a small auburn wig, though his own hair used to be flaxen.
-He sat in one corner of the room, with his elbow resting upon a little round table, smoking a large Dutch pipe, and saying nothing, and not seeming to notice anything, nor anybody.
+He was dressed in a long brown coat and long grey woollen gaiters, and he chose to wear a small auburn wig, though his own hair was flaxen.
+By these means he made himself look more like the elder than the younger brother of the Doctor.
+He said he thought it proper that a Mathematician should have a mature appearance, and he only wished he could make himself look a thousand!
+He sat in one corner of the room, with his elbow resting upon a little round table, smoking a large Dutch pipe, and saying nothing, and not seeming to notice anything nor anybody.
 He was very busy with his own thoughts, and now and then his eyes gave a twinkle, as if he was pleased with something in his mind.